ASieg1nce/SnipeitIntuneSync/README.md

 # SnipeitIntuneSync
-This Powershell script Sync Intune Assets to a Snipe-it Instance.
+This Powershell script Sync Intune / Endpoint manager Assets to a Snipe-it Instance.

 Used Modules are:
 - SnipeitPS